 - Generally speaking, a healthy CTR is anywhere between 0.10 and 0.25%, but this can vary widely depending on your campaign strategy, target audiences, and content.

 - The more content you have, the more likely you are to have a strong CTR, so it’s important to build your campaign with this in mind.

 - If you’re receiving too few impressions, this could indicate that your device, location, or audience targeting is too narrow, or that your CPC is too low.
 If you aren’t receiving any impressions at all, even though your campaign is active, there may be a problem with your account.
 You can contact our Support team to diagnose the issue.

 - Our platform optimizes for clicks by default but by changing the Bid Strategy in your campaign settings, you can instead optimize for conversions.

 Have questions or want some tips on improving your metrics?
-Reach out to our friendly Support Team.
+Reach out to our DIY Customer Success team.